tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Titanium_and_Angular/Titanium_Angular_Getting_Started_Guide.md

 ### Selecting a code editor

 You can develop a Titanium Angular project in any code editor you like.
 Edit your app's source files and run the above command to build and run your Angular project and you are good to go.
 However, we recommend you to use an editor which makes use of TypeScripts additional type information.
 For example, take a look at [Visual Studio Code](https://code.visualstudio.com/) which is a fast and extendible editor with excellent TypeScript support backed by Microsoft.
+Add our [Titanium extension](https://marketplace.visualstudio.com/items?itemName=axway.vscode-titanium) and you are all set.

 Another good alternative is [Atom](https://atom.io/) with the [appcelerator-titanium](https://atom.io/packages/appcelerator-titanium) and [TypeScript](https://atom.io/packages/atom-typescript) packages.